Logo

 In Raja Gosnell's film Beverly Hills Chihuahua, Drew Barrymore voiced the titular character, a richly pampered pet who gets dognapped in Mexico and has to escape from an evil Doberman.

-Drew Barrymore starred in the ensemble comedy He's Just Not That Into You, which received mixed reviews, partly due to her limited time on screen, while it grossed US$178 million worldwide.
+Drew Barrymore starred in the ensemble romantic comedy He's Just Not That Into You, which received mixed reviews, partly due to her limited time on screen, while it grossed US$178 million worldwide.

 Drew Barrymore played Edith Bouvier Beale, the daughter of Edith Ewing Bouvier Beale in the HBO film Grey Gardens, which is based on the 1975 documentary film.